drucik/JqGridColumnModelDemo/README.md

-# JqGridColumnModelDemo
+## Simple demo using Java annotations to generate jqGrid Column Model

-Simple demo with Java annotations.
+Demo is using Spring and free-jqgrid